The Myth that Money Measures Success

-I have been reflecting on the Great Resignation and wondering if it is an indicator of something deeper that is happening.
+I’ve been reflecting on current workplace trends and wondering if they indicate something deeper that is happening.
 When I was growing up, people often talked about “earning your age.”
-Back then success was often measured by your yearly income – which should be close to or higher than your age.
-But is money really the true metric of success now?
-I think this is another myth work exploring – the myth that money measures success.
+Back then, success was measured by one’s yearly income.
+The rule was that your wage should be close to or higher than your age.
+But today, I often wonder:

 In my coaching practice, I am gaining valuable insights that suggest a new way to measure success.